ecuacion-jp/ecuacion-jp.github.io/documentation/common/naming-convention.md

 # naming convention

-## records, fields and items
+## forms, records and entities

-### ID

 These are used mainly in the app with UI like web pages.

 In MVC pattern, Data shown to users is usually put into `form`.
 In ecuacion libraries `record` belongs to the `form`, which means `record` is the direct field of the `form` and it stores and conveys data to the view.
+`record` has multiple fields used to display values.

+`entity` also has multiple fields, but it's used to access database.

+## fields and items

+Usually fields is defined as the variable `record` or `entity` hold in java world.
-Web apps for example, each page has "components" or "controls" like text boxes and pulldowns.
+On the other hand, `item` is defined in ecuacion modules as "components" or "controls" in UI apps, like text boxes or dropdowns in webapps.

-This part of the document describes the name convention of those components in web pages, or records and field in them which belong to a `form`.
+### itemId

+The form of itemId is like `user.name`, where `user` is usually the name of an entity, and `name` is that of field.
+`user` part is called `itemIdClass` and `name` part is called `itemIdField`.

-Use these classes as an example.
+Let's use these classes as an example.
 ```
 public class SomeForm {
   private ParentRecord parentRecord = new ParentRecord();